mhaddy/FeedGoo/README.md

 # FeedGoo
-Raspberry Pi-powered cat feeder written in Python that operates a high-torque servo-powered cereal dispenser (the kind you find in hotels) to deposit food down a pipe into a bowl to a smiling cat.
+Raspberry Pi-powered, Twitter-endabled cat feeder written in Python that operates a high-torque servo-powered cereal dispenser (the kind you find in hotels) to deposit food down a pipe into a bowl to a smiling cat.

 To run the script, do the following: